i0Ek3/niter.top/content/post.md

 Here's thing.

+## 2022-04-30

+Conflicts, you and I, full of conflicts.
+We call out, untrust each other.
+Even though I like you so much, I cannot talking with you peaceful, and you too.
+I'm trying to say this is the last time, I will get rid of this bad memory, and say goodbye for you, and I don't want to repair this stuff anymore, never again!

 ## 2022-03-19

 It breaks my heart that he said something like that even though I talked to S so much.
 Keeping distance and silence may be a good idea, good luck for you.